 Board Approved 11/16/23

+Committee Approved 09/04/25

 Public policy is a foundational tenant of public health, as a major driver of societal behavior change – for individuals, organizations, and communities.
 As such, good public policy is a key strategy for achieving public health goals.